zdexter/minisync/readme.md

 ## What does it do?

-Crudad eliminates mapper-layer profileration by abstracting away useless mapper layers between your database API and your web application client.
+Minisync eliminates mapper-layer profileration by abstracting away useless mapper layers between your database API and your web application client.
 It implements an object synchronization pattern.

 ## Declaration of Mapper Layer Independence